 "I flipped in a couple of lazy sliders that killed me," Cishek said.
 "I really wanted to finish on a strong note for the first half.
 Sweeping the Nationals would have been great."

 Washington rookie Taylor Jordan remained winless in four career starts despite an ERA of 3.32.
 The Florida native allowed two runs in six innings before departing for a pinch-hitter.

 Miami snapped the Nationals' franchise-record streak of hitting a home run in 86 consecutive series.
 Derek Dietrich hit a two-run homer for the Marlins, his ninth, but they squandered several scoring chances.

 A line drive by Dietrich along the right-field line was initially ruled fair by first-base umpire Mike Estabrook, putting runners at second and third with none out in the second inning.
 But plate umpire Alan Porter reversed the call, Dietrich struck out and the Marlins didn't score.
 TV replays were inconclusive.

 Miami LHP Duane Below was optioned to Triple-A New Orleans.
 RHP Chad Qualls will be placed on the paternity list. ...
 Werth fouled a ball off the top of his left foot and left the game in the 10th.
 He was limping after the game and said he was unsure whether he might miss any playing time when the season resumes. ...
+Washington RHP Tyler Clippard struck out the side in the ninth.
+In his past nine innings, he has allowed one hit with 11 strikeouts. ...
 Miami SS Adeiny Hechavarria had two hits and is batting .412 (21 for 51) this month. ...
 Marlins C Jeff Mathis has thrown out 13 of 18 runners on steal attempts.